 - Simon Clark: Author of THE JUDAS TREE, BLOOD CRAZY, DOMINION

-2005: ME AND MY AMIGO, JIM SMITH (REN & STIMPY, SAMURAI JACK) AT THE
+2005: Me and my amigo, JIM SMITH (REN & STIMPY, SAMURAI JACK) at the Borderlands book store signing.

 Ellen Datlow, Kelly Link, and Gavin J. Grant put out Year's Best Fantasy & Horror: Seventeenth Annual Collection.
 When convering Horror Thriller websites, the first one they covered was Feo Amante's Horror Thriller,